Mudit88/hacktoberfest_2022-Repo_for_Newbie/README.md

 Open the command line ("Terminal" on the Mac, "Git Bash" on Windows) and change into your project's base directory.
 There, you can create a new Git repository:

 Steps for Contributing

-$ cd projects/my-project  // Changing the directory to "my-project"
+$ cd projects/my-project  <!-- Changing the directory to "my-project" -->
-$ git init                // Initializing the git
+$ git init                <!--// Initializing the git -->
-$ git add .               // Adding all the files present in the folder
+$ git add .              <!-- // Adding all the files present in the folder -->
-$ git commit -m "Initial commit"  // Commit
+$ git commit -m "Initial commit" <!-- // Commit -->
-$ git remote add origin <remote repository URL> // Adding the origin
+$ git remote add origin <remote repository URL> <!--// Adding the origin-->
-$ git push origin master       // Pushing the files in the folder
+$ git push origin master       <!--// Pushing the files in the folder-->